 After the 8-digit TAC there are 6 digits that uniquely identify the specific device.
 These 6 digits are the only digits that are difficult for an attacker to guess.
 After those 6 digits the last digit is a Luhn-checksum digit, which is computed as a function of the first 14 digits.
 Thus, in a 15-digit IMEI number there is a relatively low amount of randomness.

 You can easily generate 106 (1,000,000) numbers within seconds, it’s verifying them that takes time.
-To verify an IMEI is valid and Cerberus has that device registered on their system you have to fire off an HTTP request, on my machine I can do 14 verifications a second in a single thread.
-One could verify ALL IMEI numbers for, for example, a Samsung Galaxy Note 2 within 15 hours.
-In fact, I managed to randomly generate a bunch of IMEIs (with the Note 2 TAC) and verify my own IMEI within 2 hours.
+To verify an IMEI is valid and Cerberus has that device registered on their system you have to fire off an HTTP request.
+On my machine I can do 14 verifications a second in a single thread.
+One could verify ALL IMEI numbers for a Samsung Galaxy Note 2 within 15 hours.
+I managed to randomly generate a bunch of IMEIs (with the Note 2 TAC) and verify my own IMEI within 2 hours - obviously a lot of luck was involved in this but you get the idea.

 When "verifying" an IMEI number the Cerberus API kindly returns back the username and SHA1 hashed password associated with that device – thanks guys!
 So what are we going to do?
 Maybe run the password hash through a rainbow table?
 You could do, but that would take a while and Cerberus have made it much easier for us.
 When you reset your password via the Android app it sends a request with only your device ID (IMEI) and new password, there’s no username or old password to verify who you are.
 When you’ve updated the password for the account associated with that device you can login via the Cerberus dashboard and control the phone as if it were your own.
 I have successfully tried this out on two of my android phones with trail accounts.